Excessive Sweating (Hyperhidrosis)

 Hyperhidrosis is a medical condition characterised by sweating excessively and unpredictably, often occurring without the usual triggers of heat or physical exertion.
 While sweating is a normal bodily function for temperature regulation, individuals with hyperhidrosis produce sweat in amounts far greater than needed.
 This can significantly impact daily life, causing discomfort, embarrassment, social anxiety, and difficulties with work or personal activities.
 The most commonly affected areas are the underarms (axillary hyperhidrosis), palms (palmar hyperhidrosis), soles of the feet (plantar hyperhidrosis), and face/scalp (craniofacial hyperhidrosis).Effective Management Strategies Discussed in Consultation

-At PRP London Clinic, we offer consultations with Dr. Hans to discuss highly effective and well-established management strategies for primary focal hyperhidrosis.
+At PRP London Clinic, we offer consultations with our medical team to discuss highly effective and well-established management strategies for primary focal hyperhidrosis.
 Certain medical treatments work by temporarily modifying the chemical signals from the nerves that stimulate the sweat glands in the treated area.
 When the sweat glands don't receive these signals as intensely, they can significantly reduce sweat production.
 It is important to understand that such medical treatments may involve prescription-only medicines.
-Their suitability can only be determined following a comprehensive medical assessment by a qualified practitioner like Dr. Hans, and UK regulations require such medicines to be prescribed by an appropriately qualified medical professional after a face-to-face consultation.Providing Relief and Restoring Confidence Through Professional Advice
+Their suitability can only be determined following a comprehensive medical assessment by a qualified practitioner like our medical team, and UK regulations require such medicines to be prescribed by an appropriately qualified medical professional after a face-to-face consultation.Providing Relief and Restoring Confidence Through Professional Advice

 Hear from our satisfied patients about their experience with at our clinics.